The Best Liveaboard Destinations for Every Diver

 What better way to spend a holiday than underwater, surrounded by all the incredible creatures that call the ocean home?
 Navigating the world of options for your dive holiday can be tricky however.
 Where should you go?
 How experienced do you need to be to dive a particular area?
 What if your partner or travel buddy doesn’t share the same passion for diving as you?
 Luckily, there are dive holiday options to suit every kind of diver, and every level of dive experience.

 Great Barrier Reef, Australia - The iconic Great Barrier Reef (home to Nemo himself) is perfect for beginner divers.
 Warm water, visibility that often exceeds 25 metres and wonderful marine life all make it great for those who are newly certified.
-Boats such as Spirit of Freedom and Ocean Quest require no minimum number of divers to book, and friendly and experienced staff onboard will make any new diver feel relaxed and comfortable.
+Many of the Australian liveaboards require no minimum number of divers to book, and friendly and experienced staff onboard will make any new diver feel relaxed and comfortable.

 Bahamas - The Bahamas is perfect for any diver who loves sharks, and the easy conditions make this a suitable destination for divers of all levels.
 Diving with tiger sharks is a exhilarating experience, and these sharks will often visit Tiger Beach.
 Along with tiger sharks you’ll have the chance to see lemon sharks and Caribbean reef sharks, plus plenty of colorful fish life.

+Advanced divers have plenty of options available.
 If you’ve got a hefty number of dives under your belt, the world is your oyster!
 There are so many wonderful destinations for you to book your next dive holiday.
 Destinations that are great for beginners, such as the Great Barrier Reef in Australia, are equally as suited to advanced divers, as there is so much incredible marine life.
 As an advanced diver, you can pick anywhere in the world for a dive holiday.

 Cocos Islands, Costa Rica - The iconic schooling hammerhead sharks of Cocos are a must-see for any dedicated diver, but there’s not a lot you won’t see in this part of the world.
-The area is a marine national park, and is only accessible by liveaboard due to its remote location.
-Because of this the marine life is plentiful and diverse, and Cocos is rated one of the best dive destinations in the entire world.
+The area is a marine national park and is only accessible by liveaboard due to its remote location.
+Because of this, the marine life is plentiful and diverse, and Costa Rica is rated one of the best dive destinations in the entire world.